Welcome to Islington U3A. We are a part of the

-the world-wide University of the Third Age (U3A),
+world-wide University of the Third Age (U3A), open to all

 Membership of Islington U3A is open to people living in or around Islington who want to keep their minds sharp and get out and about learning new things, sparking new interests and meeting new people.
 Getting involved in Islington U3A enables people to expand their horizons, share skills and knowledge and help others to learn.

 U3A is just reaching its first birthday and we are proud of

 all we have achieved in such a short time - see the side